ydirson/generals-familiar/README.md

 ### Plans and ideas for the future

 * essential
-  * let users paste the full URL provided by "share as link"
   * show spells when needed (requires fetching json army book)
 * QoL
   * special rules